Paul Evans (Illinois politician): Early life and career

+Evans was born October 26, 1960, in Red Bud, Illinois.
 Evans has worked in Southwestern Illinois as an attorney for nearly 20 years, and has previously served as the Zoning Hearing Officer for the cities of O'Fallon and New Baden, as well as serving on Metro-East Parks and Recreation District Board for 10 years.
-Evans is currently the Vice-President of the O’Fallon Chamber of Commerce.
+Evans was the President of the O’Fallon Chamber of Commerce from 2016-2018.